 Cut to the small kitchen/dining area which is wallpapered with yellow, orange-red and mirrored metallic squares, poorly applied and wrinkled, a toy sunflower cheerily smiling on the table before the window, informing us the day is good after all, despite all, never mind all.
 The sunflower appears also to be taking the place of Alex, the son, his chair beside it.
 The mum enters from the left and seats herself on the right, opposite the father.

 The kitchen is all squares while directly to its left we have the living room wall which is all sphereoids, reminding of the blackboards at HOME with the spiral on one and the squares on the other.
+The bathroom wallpaper also had mirrored diamond shapes.

 MUM: He's not feeling too good again this morning, dad.